-An extended warranty is a credit card feature offered by Visa, Mastercard, Discover and American Express that will match and exceed the length of a manufacturer’s warranty on eligible purchases.
-Purchases that typically do not have a manufacturer’s warranty would not be eligible for an extended warranty.
+A credit card extended warranty is a feature offered by Visa, Mastercard and American Express.
+This warranty will usually match and exceed the length of a manufacturer’s warranty on an eligible purchase.
+Purchases that typically don’t have a manufacturer’s warranty are usually not eligible for an extended warranty.

 What do I need to make an extended warranty claim?

-Some credit card companies require you to register your item with them.
+- Some credit card companies require you to register your item with them during the first year of purchase.

-Show proof of purchase and your credit card receipt proving you used your card to pay for the item.
+- Show proof of purchase and your receipt proving you used your card to pay for the item.

-Coverage period.
-Extended warranties can range from one year to five years.
+- Coverage period.
+Extended warranties typically range from one to three years.
 If the purchase is something that you’ll want to have around for a few years, it is smart to choose a card with a longer coverage period.

-Limits.
-The liabilities for claims usually have a limit on the amount you claim within a year.
+- Limits.
+The liabilities for claims usually have a limit on the amount you claim within a year, and many providers set limits for how much you can claim throughout your lifetime (or the lifetime of the card).

-Processing period.
-Some claims can be filed and credited within a week, while others can take a up to a few months.
+- Processing period.
+Some claims can be filed and credited within a week, while others can take several months.

 Pros and cons of an extended warranty

-Peace of mind.
-You won’t have to worry about buying a separate warranty if you are planning to pay for it with one of your credit cards.
+- Peace of mind.
+You won’t have to worry about buying a separate warranty if you’re planning to pay for your purchase with one of your credit cards.

-Fine print.
+- Fine print.
 Be sure to check with your lender to see if the product is covered under the terms and conditions.
-But if the purchase is eligible, you will get coverage for at least 12 months after the purchase.
+If your purchase is eligible, you will usually get coverage for up to one year after your manufacturers warranty runs out.

 What to avoid with an extended warranty